vpulim/node-soap/Readme.md

 ### Client.setSecurity(security) - use the specified security protocol
 `node-soap` has several default security protocols.
 You can easily add your own as well.
 The interface is quite simple.
 Each protocol defines 2 methods:
-* addOptions - a method that accepts an options arg that is eventually passed directly to `request`
+* `addOptions` - a method that accepts an options arg that is eventually passed directly to `request`
-* toXML - a method that reurns a string of XML.
+* `toXML` - a method that returns a string of XML.

 By default there are 3 protocols: